solana-labs/solana-web3.js/README.md

 const rpc = createRpc({ api, transport });
 ```

-Note that the `createSolanaRpcApi` function is a wrapper on top of the `createRpcApi` function which adds some Solana-specific transformers such as setting a default commitment on all methods or throwing an error when an integer overflow is detected.
+Note that the `createSolanaRpcApi` function is a wrapper on top of the `createJsonRpcApi` function which adds some Solana-specific transformers such as setting a default commitment on all methods or throwing an error when an integer overflow is detected.

 #### Creating Your Own API Methods